bentles/TetraMorph/README.md

 Controls
 ---------
-- Left click to split a square
+- left click to split a square
-- Right click to flip a square
+- right click to flip a square
+- shift + left click to merge squares
-- Esc to pause
+- esc to pause